sirrice/pygg/README.md

 ggplot2 syntax in python.
 Actually wrapper around Wickham's ggplot2 in R

+Particularly good if you have preprocessed CSVs or Postgres data to render.
+Passable support for simple data in python lists, dictionaries, and panda DataFrame objects

 pyplot allows you to use ggplot2 syntax nearly verbatim in Python, and execute the ggplot program in R.  Since this is just a wrapper and passes all arguments to the R backend, it is almost completely